So You’ve Been Deferred… Now What?

 Step 1: Reevaluate Your College List

 Look at the remaining options on your college list.
 Are they too reach/challenge-heavy?
 Do you have enough target and safety schools on your list?
 Might it be beneficial to apply to a less selective college or two to increase your options?
-Use the deferral as a reality-check.
-Admission to college is competitive and well-deserving students are routinely deferred because of supremely qualified applicant pools.
-If you’re concerned that you may have overestimated your chances at the majority of the schools on your list, there’s still time to conduct a little more research and apply to few more choice schools.
+Use the deferral as a reality check.
+Admission to college is competitive, and well-deserving students are routinely deferred because of supremely qualified applicant pools.
+If you’re concerned that you may have overestimated your chances at the majority of the schools on your list, there’s still time to conduct a little more research and apply to few more schools.

 Step 2: Follow Up With the Admissions Office

-Note: If your high school guidance counselor is willing, he or she may also be able to make this call on your behalf.
-Admissions officers are often likely to be more forthcoming with guidance counselors than they are with students or parents directly.
-Be mindful that your guidance counselor will be busy with other students’ regular decision applications; ask politely and give lots of notice.
+Note: If your high school counselor is willing, he or she may also be able to make this call on your behalf.
+Admissions officers are often likely to be more forthcoming with school counselors than they are with students or parents directly.
+Be mindful that your school counselor will be busy with other students’ regular decision applications; ask politely and give lots of notice.

-If you truly love the school and want to stand out among the sea of other deferred applicants this spring, sit down and think critically about why you are such a good match for College X, and vice versa.
+If you truly love the school and want to stand out among the sea of other deferred applicants this spring, sit down and think critically about why you are such a good match for College X and vice versa.
 As an admissions officer at Barnard, I was always surprised to re-review a deferred file in March and not find a single new piece of information added to the folder.
 If the student hadn’t tried to make a stronger case for herself, how could I advocate for her acceptance after a deferral?
-Your letter should be sincere, sweet, and succinct.
+Your letter of continued interest should be sincere, sweet, and succinct.
 Thank the admissions committee for continuing to review your application.
-Explain why College X is your top (or one of your top) choices, and provide them with any significant updates relating to your academic or extracurricular achievements.
+Explain why College X is your top choice (or one of your top choices), and provide them with any significant updates relating to your academic or extracurricular achievements.
 Keep your tone positive, light, and upbeat.
 Any touch of bitterness will not be appreciated by the admissions committee!
-When is the best time to send this Love Letter?
-We’ll make it easy for you: right around February 14th.
+When is the best time to send this love letter?
+We’ll make it easy for you: no later than February 14.

-Note: Many colleges will offer prompts for you to provide additional information.
+Note: Many colleges will offer specific instructions for deferred applications who wish to provide additional information.
 Stanford, for example, asks that you respond succinctly to three specific questions (with a word limit!).
+The University of Michigan, on the other hand, strongly discourages many of their deferred applicants to send in anything at all.
 Stay within the confines of what a college requests, if applicable.
 Demonstrating an ability to follow directions is part of this!

 Step 4: Consider a Special Approach for Your “Just Right” or “No Problem” Schools